 Accommodation for 3 nights in the heart of London.

 You can choose a reduced registration fee if you arrange your own accommodation.
-However, it is likely most cost effective to share in the group rates arranged by the SES 2019 team.
+However, it is likely most cost effective to take advantage of the group rates arranged by the SES 2019 team.

 Lunch and dinner each day of the Summit (from dinner July 17th to lunch July 20th)

-Access to networking and social events in historical buildings characteristic to London
+Access to networking and social events in historical buildings in London

-Delegates Bursaries will be allocated based on individual needs and geographic location of the applicant, to encourage a geographic diversity of students at the event.
+Delegates Bursaries will be allocated based on individual needs and geographic location of the applicant to encourage the diversity of the event.
 Fees are subject to vary depending on the allocation of discounts and bursaries.
-A selected set of students who need it most will even receive full bursaries covering all fees.
-In your confirmation email we have listed the bursary you were granted and the total cost of your registration.
+A select set of students will receive full bursaries based on individual need.
+Your confirmation email will dictate your bursary and the total cost of your registration.

 3. Additional Costs

-Consider additional costs like transportation before and after the Summit, souvenirs, additional nights of accommodation (if you extend your stay) and dining out.
+Remember to consider additional costs like transportation before and after the Summit, souvenirs, additional nights of accommodation (if you extend your stay) and dining out.
 It’s also a good idea to consider and prepare for any unexpected or emergency costs.

 Once you have determined your budget, it’s time to start searching for sponsors.
 Raising money may seem like a difficult task, but it’s easier than you think!
-Many agencies and institutions will be willing to sponsor your experience when they understand how your attendance will trigger a positive impact for them or for your local community upon your return from London, how you will represent your school or company, or how you will represent your country or region.
+Many agencies and institutions will be willing to sponsor your experience when they understand that your attendance makes a positive impact for them or for your local community, such as how you will represent your school or company or how you will represent your country or region.

 Here is a list of places to start looking: